Student Conduct

 3.13 Deception/Falsification/Misrepresentation

 Withholding or providing false information is prohibited.
-This includes but is not limited to:
+The following is a non-exhaustive list.
+This includes, but is not limited to:

 3.13.5Attempting to intimidate witnesses and/or altering or destroying evidence necessary to conflict resolution.